 Converting to a Chapter 13 Case

-Depending on your circumstances, you may be able to convert your Chapter 7 bankruptcy to a case under Chapter 13.
-In Chapter 13 bankruptcy, you are able to keep your non-exempt asset because your Chapter 13 payment plan reimburses your creditors for it over time.
+Depending on your circumstances, you may be able to convert your Chapter 7 bankruptcy to a Chapter 13.
+In Chapter 13 bankruptcy, you can keep your non-exempt assets so long as you make the payments in your repayment plan.
 In other words, Chapter 13 is a way to buy back your asset from the bankruptcy estate with monthly payments for the next 36–60 months, instead of having to come up with the money all at once.
-However, it also comes with all the obligations a Chapter 13 imposes on debtors that you can avoid by staying in a Chapter 7.
-Depending on how much work your trustee and their attorneys have done in your Chapter 7 case already, they may be granted a claim for fees and costs they incurred before your case was converted.↑ Back to top

-It is not unusual in “asset cases” for the trustee to hire their own attorney to help with the case.
-Before the attorney can start working on the case, they will have to file an application with the court and obtain an order authorizing their employment.
-The attorney will be working on behalf of your bankruptcy estate, and the attorneys' fees and costs will be paid by the funds the trustee collects from the liquidation of your non-exempt assets.
-So, while you will indirectly be paying for the trustee's attorney, you are not expected to pay their fees personally.
+Many trustees administering “asset cases” hire their own attorney to help with the case.
+Before the attorney can start working on the case, they have to file an application with the court and get an order authorizing their employment.
+The attorney works on behalf of your bankruptcy estate, and the attorney fees and costs are paid by the funds the trustee collects from the liquidation of your non-exempt assets.
+So while you indirectly pay for the trustee's attorney, you aren’t expected to pay their fees personally.

-Since the trustee's and their attorneys' fees and expenses are taken off the top before the remaining funds are distributed to your creditors, it is important to pay attention and do what you can to keep the trustee's attorneys' fees as low as possible if you have non-dischargeable priority debt or student loan debt.
-This will help you maximize the amount of money paid to your creditors.
+The trustee's and their attorney’s fees and expenses are taken off the top from liquidated items before the remaining funds are distributed to your creditors.
+This is why it’s important to do what you can to keep the trustee's attorneys' fees as low as possible if you have non-dischargeable priority debt or student loan debt.
+It helps you maximize the amount of money paid to your creditors.

-A vast majority of cases are no-asset cases.
-However, every case is unique and whether your trustee will ask you to turn money or property over to him depends on whether the exemptions you are able to claim protect all of your property.
-If the trustee has determined that you have assets that are not protected, just keep in mind that in exchange for turning over these non-exempt assets, you will be relieved from having to pay your creditors directly.↑ Back to top
+Most Chapter 7 cases are no-asset cases.
+But every case is unique.
+If you can’t claim all your property as exempt, your trustee will ask you to turn non-exempt money or property over.
+If the trustee determines that you have assets that aren’t protected by exemptions, keep in mind that in exchange for turning over these non-exempt assets, you’ll be relieved from having to pay your creditors directly.